Ain Dara (archaeological site): Interior

-The main sections include the porch, a middle room and an inner room or sanctum.
+The main sections include the porch, a middle room and an inner room or sanctum sanctorum.
 The middle room is 6 m by 15.5 m in area and is lined with lion reliefs, guilloché, and panels resembling windows.
-The square main hall is 16 m by 16 m; at the rear end of this hall reliefs and a stele were added as part of shrine.
+The square main hall is 16 m by 16 m; at the rear end of this hall reliefs and a stele were added.
 There are basalt reliefs in the lower wall panels.
 An elevated podium (0.75 m high platform), a niche, and a secondary wall are part of the visible remains.

 In the small shrine area situated at the innermost area of the temple, the wall has carved sockets and grooves, which point to the former presence of a wooden screen.
 A ramp joins the main room to the platform area and the sanctum.
 The back wall of the sanctum has a niche which probably housed a statue of a god or goddess.
-Paved floors and walls reliefs are visible in the multistoried hallways, at least three stories high, that flank three sides of the temple, with at least one southern entrance.
+Paved floors and wall reliefs are visible in the multistoried hallways, at least three stories high, that flank three sides of the temple, with at least one southern entrance.
 Figure-eight lattice patterns are included on two false, recessed windows that were carved into the temple walls.

-While all these were dated as part of first and second phase creations, material remains unearthed at the site identify additions made in the third phase of construction, an "ambulatory with a series of side chambers on three sides of the temple".
+While all these were dated as part of first- and second-phase creations, the material remains unearthed at the site identify additions made in the third phase of construction, an "ambulatory with a series of side chambers on three sides of the temple".
 It has also been inferred that these chambers were part of the pre-existing temple platform and not linked to the main temple.

 Footprints

-A pair of large, bare footprints, each about 1 m in length, are carved into the stone floors of the portico, followed by a single footprint carved beyond the first two, and another single footprint carved into the threshold, "marking the deity’s procession into the cella".
+A pair of large, bare footprints, each about 1 m in length, are carved into the stone floors of the portico, followed by a single footprint carved beyond the first two, and another single footprint carved into the threshold.
+"These footprints undoubtedly represent the deity to whom the temple was dedicated, probably Ba'al Hadad, striding into his abode, towards the throne room."
+This parallels Ezekiel 43:7, where Yahweh explains that the Temple in Jerusalem "is the place of My throne and the place for the soles of My feet".
+Such an individual would be 20 m in height based on the size of the footprints.

-It is also conjectured that these foot prints could be of unidentified "immense clawed creatures".